-1. The customer's complaint is that the water wholesaler has rejected their claim to retroactively reband their site to a band 3 tariff and provide a backdated refund accordingly.
+1. The customer's complaint is that the water wholesaler has rejected their claim to reduce their surface-water drainage charges (and write off the outstanding charges for this).
 The customer has referred the issue to CCW (Consumer Council for Water) but was unable to obtain a resolution to his satisfaction.
-The customer remains displeased with the wholesaler's (XWholesaler)

-position and is now claiming for the company (XWater) to recalculate his site charges from 2006 to 2016 based on a band 3 tariff.
+The customer remains displeased with this situation and is now claiming for his surface-water drainage charges to be reduced and his outstanding balance for this to be written off.